makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 ### **1. Card Testing Fraud**

 [Card testing attacks](https://www.finextra.com/blogposting/19705/card-testing-attacks-in-2020-how-to-identify-and-prevent-it) involve cyber criminals making small charges to test whether the credit card will work for larger transactions.
-Also known as card cracking scams, these threats often target smaller businesses, companies that accept micro-transactions with lower authentication requirements, as well as  organizations that take donations that do not have the resources to detect this kind of fraud.
+Also known as card cracking scams, these threats often target smaller businesses, companies that accept micro-transactions with lower authentication requirements, as well as donation-dependent organizations that lack the resources to detect this type of fraud.

 These attacks can result in: